Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution

-Assuming that our exclusion-probability estimates for different perturbation wavenumbers $k$ are independent, the final exclusion probability for a particular matter power-spectrum model (combination of $\sigma^2_{\delta\psi}$ and $\beta$) is calculated as the product of the exclusion probabilities for all studied $k$-bins:
+with $P^{M}_{\delta I}(k)$ denoting the mock power spectrum for a particular choice of $ \sigma^2_{\delta\psi}$ and $\beta$.
+Assuming that our exclusion-probability estimates for different perturbation wavenumbers $k$ are statistically independent, the final exclusion probability for a particular matter-power-spectrum model can be calculated as the product of the exclusion probabilities in all considered $k$-bins:

-The final probability of exclusion estimated based on our analysis of the pilot lens system SDSS J0252+0039 for the grid containing all considered matter power-spectrum models $P_{\delta\psi}(\sigma^2_{\delta\psi}, \beta, k)$ is presented in Fig.~\ref{fig:exclusion_plot_extended_cut} and discussed in Section \ref{Section:Results} as the main result of this work.